mael-10/C-sharp/Head Frist c#/notations.md

 ### Properties TextBox

 -**TextChanged="numberTextBox_TextChanged"** is an *event handler* which the event handler is called as long as user continue to type.<br>
-- **PreviewTextInput** will to only accept input that’s made up of numbers.<br>
+- **PreviewTextInput** will only accept input that’s made up of numbers.<br>

 //When you put properties

 ## Title